pharmbio/plaid/gui-examples/README.md

 ## GUI Examples

 Examples of experimental designs to test our PLAID website.
+The naming convention matches the examples used as regression tests for the constraint model.